-In short, Neve is worth a look either as a free theme or as a premium offer.
+In short, Neve is worth a look either as a free theme or as a premium offering.

-From the performance test, you can see that Neve is able to load in less than one second.
+From the performance tests, you can see that Neve is able to load in less than one second.

 If you can use it without page builders, Neve offers an excellent base for your WordPress website without slowing down it in any way.

 Thanks Abhinav; great review, very helpful.
 How would I be able to create a nice custom homepage with this theme: use the custom layout, or does it have a homepage template perhaps?
 Thanks for your insights.

 Hi!
 Been using the Neve template for, at least, a year now.
 Overall, it is not a bad freebie and one has the option to go PRO.
 However, there are a couple of anomalies I have run into: 1) small intermittent problems with the Gutenberg editor (for example: color changes, sticky block rendering,..mostly little things that peeve u off… ), and, 2; it will not properly render any of the Table of Content (ToC) plugins I have tried from the WordPress widget repository (I finally had to create one manually).
 Since I am not one to approach support for these matters (due to time constraints), I either MacGyver the problems myself or move on to another template.
 Update: I am still using Neve, lol…

 Would I recommend Neve (freebie version)?
 Absolutely…derek